scottcgi/Mojoc/README.md

   * [Tap Tap](https://www.taptap.com/app/45524)

 ## Samples
 The samples are complete, can be run, and show the Mojoc features in a game demo.
 Each platform provides its own platform editor for building projects.
-For example, Android uses AndroidStudio, IOS uses XCode, Windows uses Visual Studio.
+For example, Android uses AndroidStudio, IOS uses XCode.

 Currently there is only one sample, which is a simplfied version of the published game [Super Little Red](https://github.com/scottcgi/Mojoc/tree/master/Samples/SuperLittleRed).